 - Education must develop every child’s personality, talents and abilities to the full (Article 29 – goals of education)

-Ofsted (May 2019) expects schools to be environments in which commonalities are identified and celebrated, difference is valued and nurtured, and bullying, harassment and violence are never tolerated.
+Ofsted expect schools to be environments where commonalities are identified and celebrated, difference is valued and nurtured, and bullying, harassment and violence are never tolerated.

 Oxfordshire County Council – Committed to addressing inequality